nplez1/javampd/src/site/markdown/using.md

 Call close on the object when you are done.

 ##Art
 When running on the same server as MPD a list of artwork can be obtained for an artist or album.
+If not running on the same server but hosting the images locally a path prefix can be passed to locate the images.

 A list of all images in the directory can be returned if those files are readable by whatever user is running JavaMPD.

 Ideally you should have some directory structure like /Artist/Album/song.flac